telerik/winforms-docs/richtexteditor/features/styles/styles.md

 * Paragraph properties are inherited from the paragraph style part in its base linked style.

-* Span properties are inherited from the span style part in its base linked style.Table style
+* Span properties are inherited from the span style part in its base linked style.

+###Table style

 Table styles can only be based on other table styles.
 The inheritance is as follows: